Dershan219/qbs-final/README.md

-# QBS-Final
+# Twitter Sentiment Dashboard
-This tool is for collecting and analysing tweet, by LSTM model, which can let you know how others react to the topic you are into.
+This tool is for collecting and analyzing tweets using a self-trained LSTM model, which can let you know how others react to the topic you are into.

 ## Requirements
 - Keras 2.3.1